f4b6a3/tsid-creator/README.md

 ##### Node identifier

-The `tsidcreator.node` property is used by the `TsidFactory`.
-If this property or variable exists, its value is returned.
-Otherwise, a random value is returned.
-It may be useful if you want to identify each single machine by yourself, instead of allowing the PRNG do it for you.
+The node identifier can be given to the `TsidFactory` by defining a system property `tsidcreator.node` or a environment variable `TSIDCREATOR_NODE`.
+If this property or variable exists, the node identifier is its value.
+Otherwise, the node identifier is random number.

-The simplest way to avoid collisions is to ensure that each generator has its own node identifier.
+The simplest way to avoid collisions is to ensure that each generator has its exclusive node identifier.

 * Using system property: